egonSchiele/contracts.ruby/README.md

 Contracts let you clearly – even beautifully – express how your code behaves, and free you from writing tons of boilerplate, defensive code.

 You can think of contracts as `assert` on steroids.
-They check inputs, and outputs of functions and invarients of data.
-Read more about [design by contract](http://en.wikipedia.org/wiki/Design_by_contract) on Wikipedia.

 ## Installation